grafana/developer-advocacy/workshops/infinity-plugin/README.md

 > - A [table](https://grafana.com/docs/grafana/latest/panels-visualizations/visualizations/table/) visualization is used for displaying data in one or more columns and rows.
 > - Finally, a [text](https://grafana.com/docs/grafana/latest/panels-visualizations/visualizations/text/) visualization displays additional text or information about your dashboard using markdown or HTML.

-To display the status of tube lines, we'll use the stat visualization.
+To display the status of the tube lines, we'll use the stat visualization.

 1. Under the **Visualization** section, select **Stat** from the dropdown.
 1. Scroll down to **Fields** and select `StatusSeverityDescription`.